Explicit birational geometry of 3-folds and 4-folds of general type, III: Introduction

 In the last part we study projective 4-folds.
 The main result is the following:

-\begin{thm}(=Theorem \ref{b4}) Let $W$ be a nonsingular projective 4-fold of general type.
-Then, \begin{itemize} \item[(i)] when $p_g(W)\geq 2$, $\Phi_{|mK_W|}$ is birational for all $m\geq 35$; \item[(ii)] when $p_g(W)\geq 19$, $\Phi_{|mK_W|}$ is birational for all $m\geq 18$. \end{itemize} \end{thm}
+\begin{thm}(=Theorem \ref{b4}) Let $V$ be a nonsingular projective 4-fold of general type.
+Then, \begin{itemize} \item[(i)] when $p_g(V)\geq 2$, $\Phi_{|mK_V|}$ is birational for all $m\geq 35$; \item[(ii)] when $p_g(V)\geq 19$, $\Phi_{|mK_V|}$ is birational for all $m\geq 18$. \end{itemize} \end{thm}

 This paper is organized as follows.
-In Section 2, we start with X general setting on rational maps on any varieties of general type and then review some known useful inequalities and list several basic lemmas on 3-folds.
-In Section 3, we improve our technique used in \cite{Explicit2} to bound $K^3$ from below.
+In Section 2, we start with general setting on rational maps on varieties of general type and review some known useful inequalities.
+Then we list several basic lemmas on 3-folds.
+In Section 3, we improve our technique used in \cite{Explicit2} to bound $K_X^3$ from below.
 Applying our basket analysis developed in \cite{Explicit1}, we obtain an effective function $v(x)$ in Section 4 so that $K_X^3\geq v(\delta(X))$ for any given minimal 3-fold $X$.
 Section 5 is devoted to compiling the clean list for ${\mathbb B}(X)$ with $\delta(X)\geq 13$.
 Then, in Section 6, we are able to study the birationality of $\Phi_m$.
-Section 7 is dedicated to classifying 3-folds with $\delta(V)=2$. {}Finally we study nonsingular projective 4-folds of general type with $p_g\geq 2$.
+Section 7 is dedicated to classifying 3-folds with $\delta=2$. {}Finally we study nonsingular projective 4-folds of general type with $p_g\geq 2$ in Section 8.
 All subsidiary tables are presented in the Appendix.